How to Choose the Right Assessment

 3: Does this assessment predict the future?

 The technical term for this is predictive validity.
-If you're using the assessment to make a decision about your future, like your ideal career or who will work best in a job role, then the assessment must be an accurate predictor of those things.
+If you're using the assessment to make a decision about the future, like who will be a long-term high performer in a job role, then the assessment must be an accurate predictor of those things.

 For example, the financial services industry is notorious for having one of the highest turnover rates.
 Yet, most of those who leave or fail out of the industry passed rigorous licensing exams.
 So being an expert in finances doesn't guarantee success in a finance career.
 Knowledge is simply not the only, or even chief, indicator of success in that industry.